cs1302uga/cs1302-ce28/README.md

    package statement is correct and the file compiles and runs using Maven.

 1. **GROUP MEMBER 1:** implement the `partition` method in `QuickSort.java`.
 You may want to implement a static `swap` method to help you perform the swaps.

+1. **GROUP MEMBER 1:** Write some code in the `main` method of `QuickSort.java` to test the implementation of `partition`.
+Make sure you test a few different datatypes and vary the starting (`lo`) and (`hi`) indices.
+The output of your program should describe the test cases that are executing by including at least:
+      * the array contents before and after the call to `partition`
+      * the value for `pivot`, `hi`, and `lo`
+      * Descriptive text around the output describing what the user (TA or instructor) is seeing.

-1. **GROUP MEMBER 1:** Write some code in the `main` method to test the implementation.
-Once your group is confident that the code compiles and runs correctly, make sure your code passes the `checkstyle` audit, stage and commit `QuickSort.java` to your local repository with tag `"checkpoint-4"`, then **push the changes** to GitHub.
+1. Once your group is confident that the code compiles and runs correctly, make sure your code passes the `checkstyle` audit, then stage and commit `QuickSort.java` to your local repository with tag `"checkpoint-4"`, then **push the changes** up to GitHub.

-1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository, if needed.
+1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository.

 1. **EVERYONE:** View the condensed, graphical version of your Git log using `git adog`.